Pink Himalayan salt is a pretty popular trend these days with the health crowd, but from my personal experience, there are good reasons not to use it.

 “Hair is a keratinized tissue consisting of protein.
 As the hair is being formed it is exposed to the internal metabolic environment including the blood, lymph, and extracellular fluids.
 Constituents entering the body are then accumulated into the hair and reflect a time-weighted exposure record of nutritional and toxic metal intake.”
 [4]

-Something I see frequently with my clients is high-ish tin levels according to their hair analysis report.
+Something I see frequently with my clients is high-ish tin levels according to their hair tissue mineral analysis report (available internationally).

 Sources of Tin